pemn/db_nearest_neighbor/README.md

  - hid: (optional) the unique hole identifier.
 When used, samples with the same `hid` will not be considered neighbors.
  - lito: (optional) lithology or any other classificatory field.
 When used, only samples with the same `lito` will be considered neighbors.
 ## Output
-The output will be a join of the two input tables.
-Fields of same name will have to `_nn` sufix added to diferentiate.
+The output will be a left join of the left_db with the calculated neighbors from the right_db.
+Fields of same name will have the `_nn` sufix added to diferentiate.
 Two new fields will be created:
  - nn_i: the row index of the neightbor (right_db).
  - nn_d: the distance between the sample (left_db) and the neighbor (right_db).